Search

 Article 42

-The Constituent Assembly comprises personalities that participated in person, virtually or through their representatives in the historic meeting chaired by the honorable Ustad Abdul Rab Rasul Sayyaf and hosted by Marshal Abdul Rashid Dostum on May 17, 2022 in which the National Resistance Council for Salvation of Afghanistan was formed with the approval of the overall principles of its charter and issue of a declaration;
+The Constituent Assembly comprises personalities that participated in person, virtually or through their representatives in the historic meeting, on May 17, 2022, chaired by the honorable Ustad Abdul Rab Rasul Sayyaf and hosted by Marshal Abdul Rashid Dostum.
+Leaders and officials of the following parties and institutions were present in which the SCNR was formed with the approval of the overall principles of its charter and issue of a declaration: (Islamic Party of Afghanistan, Party of Jamiat-e- Islami of Afghanistan, National Islamic Movement of Afghanistan, Islamic Dawah Party of Afghanistan, People’s Islamic Unity Party of Afghanistan, National Congress Party of Afghanistan, National Resistance Front of Afghanistan, the Great Eastern Council, the Great Kandahar Council, the Great Northern Council, the Movement of protecting the values of great Jihad and resistance of the people of Afghanistan).

 Article 43

-1. The duties of the Constituent Assembly shall end upon the formation of the Leadership Council from among the members of this Assembly.
+The duties of the Constituent Assembly shall end upon the formation of the Leadership Council from among the members of this Assembly.
+The name of the members of the Constituent Assembly will be registered in the archives of the SCNR as the founders of an historically important body.

 Article 44